MSc Transfusion and Transplantation SciencesFind a programme

 - includes laboratory management, a key skill required at level seven

-- attracts a diverse range of students (about 50 per cent overseas students), including new graduates, those working in blood centres or blood transfusion/haematology in hospitals, or training to lecture in transfusion
+- attracts a diverse range of students (about 50 per cent of whom are from outside the UK), including new graduates, those working in blood centres or blood transfusion/haematology in hospitals, or training to lecture in transfusion

 Visit the school web pages to find out more about this programme and watch a video featuring interviews with students.